 On The Grill

-Our traditional radish-cooking methodology usually involves the oven (simply roasting them until crisp!), but totally doable on the grill too!
+My traditional radish-cooking methodology usually involves the oven (simply roasting them until crisp!), but totally doable on the grill too.

 So if firing up the grill, you’ll simply want to cook them in a grilling basket (such as this one!); following the same methodology.